 For nonprofits, you can put your donations toward opening your store.
 You can even host a capital campaign or create a specific fundraising program, letting donors know that you’re planning to open a thrift store to garner more funds for your beneficiaries.
 Your loyal supporters will likely be thrilled to help you in this new fundraising venture.

 Now that you’ve taken care of the legal requirements and obtained the necessary funding, it’s time to look for a retail space.
-Most thrift stores that are just starting out will need to lease an existing space and customize the inside to fit their needs.
-Start by inquiring at local malls or shopping centers, as those areas usually guarantee foot traffic and ensure that your store will have customers.
+Most new thrift stores will need to lease an existing space and customize the inside to fit their needs.
+Start by inquiring at local malls or shopping centers, as those areas guarantee foot traffic and ensure that your store will have customers.

 After you’ve obtained your storefront, create a floor plan.
 This means deciding on: